 config for using function object

-function = mlrun.import_function("hub://some_function")
+function = mlrun.import_function("hub://some-function")

 config = RunConfig(function)

 '''

-- function this can be function uri or function object or path to function code (.py/.ipynb) or a FunctionReference the function define the code, dependencies, and resources - local use True to simulate local job run or mock service - image function container image - kind function runtime kind (job, serving, spark, ..), required when function points to code - handler the function handler to execute (for jobs or nuclio) - parameters job parameters - watch in batch jobs will wait for the job completion and print job logs to the console - owner job owner - credentials job credentials - code function source code (as string) - requirements python requirements file path or list of packages - extra_spec additional dict with function spec fields/values to add to the function apply a modifier to add/set function resources like volumes
+- function this can be function uri or function object or path to function code (.py/.ipynb) or a FunctionReference the function define the code, dependencies, and resources - local use True to simulate local job run or mock service - image function container image - kind function runtime kind (job, serving, spark, ..), required when function points to code - handler the function handler to execute (for jobs or nuclio) - parameters job parameters - watch in batch jobs will wait for the job completion and print job logs to the console.
+Default (None) is True. - owner job owner - credentials job credentials - code function source code (as string) - requirements python requirements file path or list of packages - extra_spec additional dict with function spec fields/values to add to the function - auth_info authentication info.
+For internal use when running on server apply(modifier)

+apply a modifier to add/set function resources like volumes